tsombrero/jobwrangler/README.md

 - Dependency enforcement, strong or weak (see DependencyFailureStrategy)
 - Singleton jobs (see ConcurrencyPolicy)
 - Throttled jobs that accumulate work
+- Persisted jobs that survive application restart

+That lets you focus on the bits that must be explicitly implemented:
+- Update the local model as needed to reflect the action taking place (e.g. update the UI as if the Job has already succeeded)
+- Perform the actual work
+- Success/Failure handling

 ## Example: A Photo Sharing Service